 - Notes: the precincts are free to visit, but the main hall requires an admission fee.

 Bishamon-do Temple is one of Kyoto’s Tendai-sect temples.
 It enshrines Bishamonten, a Buddhist deity associated with good fortune, and a lot of people visit the temple in hopes of boosting their luck.
-Spring sees over 100 shidare-zakura cherry trees blossom on the precincts, while Bishamon-do Temple’s approach is covered in vivid autumn foliage at the end of autumn.
-This phenomenon is called shiki kōyō in Japanese – “a bed of autumn leaves.”
+Spring sees over 100 shidare-zakura cherry trees blossom on the precincts, while Bishamon-do Temple’s approach is covered in vivid fall foliage at the end of fall.
+This phenomenon is called shiki koyo in Japanese – “a bed of fall leaves.”
 The road to the temple and its bed of deep red might be the most iconic of Bishamon-do Temple’s seasonal sights.

 - Best time: mid-October to late October